khskarl/chip8-emulator/README.md

 $ ./build/chip8.out pong
 ```

-## Todo

 ## Known bugs

 -   In *invaders*, when an invader gets hit, other invaders disappear